AlexPandaBear/maxwell/README.md

 user@linux:~/path/to/code$ mkdir results
 ```

-Execute the following commands to compile the C++ library and generate the doc.
+Execute the following commands to compile the C++ library and generate the reference documentation which will be available in the doc/html folder (file index.html).
 ```console
 user@linux:~/path/to/code$ cd build
 user@linux:~/path/to/code/build$ cmake ../src -DCMAKE_INSTALL_PREFIX=$PWD/install